 In case you haven’t read anything about Thailand yet, it is an incredible and diverse county filled with giving people, delicious food and jaw-dropping views which makes for absolutely incredible things to do in Thailand.
 There is a reason why it’s called the Land of Smiles and trust me you’ll smile as soon as you get there too.

 But where to start?
 What to see in Thailand?
 What to do in Thailand?
-Have no fear dear reader, I’ve got all types of travelers covered from those adventurous souls, foodies, history lovers and beachgoers.
+Have no fear dear reader, I’ve got all types of travellers covered from those adventurous souls, foodies, history lovers and beachgoers.